dotnet/docs/docs/architecture/grpc-for-wcf-developers/error-handling.md

 ---
 title: Error handling - gRPC for WCF Developers
-description: Various topics pertaining to error handling in gRPC.
+description: Topics pertaining to error handling in gRPC.
 Includes a table of the most commonly used status codes. ms.date: 09/02/2019
 ---